Setheck/dat/README.md

   dat [epoch] [flags]

 Flags:
   -a, --all             display the epoch in all formats -c, --copy            add output to clipboard
+  -d, --delta string    a duration in which to modify the epoch ex:+2h3s.
   -f, --format string   https://golang.org/pkg/time/ format for time output including constant names.
   -h, --help            help for dat
   -l, --local           display the epoch in the local timezone -m, --milliseconds    epochs in milliseconds
   -p, --paste           read input from clipboard
   -u, --utc             display the epoch in utc
   -v, --version         print version and exit
 ```

 # install